VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

         is responsible for operating.
 This must be obtained by the user from the Ecobee web UI.
 Notes on how to do this will be provided below.

-        GROUP_ID - This is an arbitrary string used to specify groups of thermostats.
-        For the purposes of the Ecobee driver, it is recommended that a group correspond to the list of thermostats operated under a single user account (as Ecobee provides data foor all thermostats on a user's account with a data request).
-        If only one user is running Ecobee drivers on a platform, this value can be left at the default, but it should contain some string in any case.

-        CACHE_IDENTITY - This should match the string provided as the identity when installing the Driver HTTP Cache agent. failure to provide a matching identity will result in the platform being unable to send requests to the Driver HTTP Cache agent, which is required to be running for the Ecobee driver's operations.

     driver_type: This value should match the name of the python file which contains the interface class implementation for the ecobee driver.
 This should not change if the user has not changed the name of that Python file.